convenient/hyper-dimensional-mazes/README.md

 ### Recursive Backtracker 2D and 3D

 The deep solutions generated by this algorithm span most of the available maze, this is visible in both 2D and 3D.
-As the number of dimensions increase the solution depth increases relative to the number of nodes.
+As the number of dimensions increases the solution depth increases relative to the number of nodes.

 ![recursive_backtracker_2d](readme/recursive_backtracker_2d.gif)
 ![recursive_backtracker_2d_solution](readme/recursive_backtracker_2d.png)